RunestoneInteractive/pythonds/_sources/AlgorithmAnalysis/Lists.rst

 :ref:`Figure 3 <fig_poptest>` shows the results of our experiment.
 You can see that as the list gets longer and longer the time it takes to ``pop(0)`` also increases while the time for ``pop`` stays very flat.
-This is exactly what we would expect to see for a :math:`O(n)` and :math:`O(1)` algorithm.
+This is exactly what we would expect to see for an :math:`O(n)` and :math:`O(1)` algorithm.

-Some sources of error in our little experiment include the fact that there are other processes running on the computer as we measure that may slow down our code, so even though we try to minimize other things happening on the computer there is bound to be some variation in time.
-That is why the loop runs the test one thousand times in the first place to statistically gather enough information to make the measurement reliable.

 .. _fig_poptest:

 .. figure:: Figures/poptime.png

    Figure 3: Comparing the Performance of ``pop`` and ``pop(0)``

+Among the sources of error in our little experiment is the fact that there are other processes running on the computer as we measure that may slow down our code, so even though we try to minimize other things happening on the computer there is bound to be some variation in time.
+That is why the loop runs the test one thousand times in the first place to statistically gather enough information to make the measurement reliable.